Nazmul1582/learn-tailwindcss/README.md

 ## screens core plugin

-If we customize screens property in theme `outside` of extend property, this customization will replace the screens configuration of tailwind css.
-So, we can't use other class of tailwind css for screens
+If we customize screens property in theme `outside` of extend property, this customization will `replace` the screens configuration of tailwind css.
+So, we can't use other class of tailwind css for screens.

+else we customize screens property in theme `inside` of extend property, this customization will `extend` `not replace` the screens configuration of tailwind css.
+So, we can use other class of tailwind css for screens.

 - code of tailwind.config.js file